pangeo-data/terraform-deploy/README.md

 [documentation on configuring AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) should help.

+It is highly recommended that you create a separate role or user to run Terraform.
+To do this:
+a.
+Go to the `aws-creds` directory
+b.
+Change `iam.tf` file if you would rather create a role than a standalone user
+c.
+Change the default region in `variables.tf` if need be
+d.
+Run `terraform plan`
+e.
+Run `terraform apply`
+f.
+If you created the standalone user, go to the [IAM](https://console.aws.amazon.com/iam/home?region=us-west-2#/home) page and generate access keys.
+Apply these access keys to your terminal with `aws configure --profile terraform-bot`.
+g.
+Make sure the default user in `aws/variables.tf` is set to the correct user.

 #### 3. Fill in your variable names

 The terraform deployment needs several variable names set before it